 Current research is inventing new ways of using existing mathematics as well as creating new mathematics for the future.
 As part of your structured mathematics major, you will study courses in topic areas such as:

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 Graduates will find that this degree can take them to varied and ground-breaking places.
 Graduates work in a wide range of fields including communications, international finance and the futures market, the energy sector, and medical and health research.

 When you study maths at the University of Newcastle, you will complement your theoretical studies with tutorials and laboratories that help you apply what you learn to practical situations.
 Our two Advanced Collaborative Environment spaces are equipped with computers, cameras, projectors, microphones and SmartBoards to enable you to connect with other groups in real time without delays.

 Work integrated learning opportunities may also become available through cross-institutional collaboration or our industry partnerships.

-Additionally, Bachelor of Mathematics students can enrol in international study which offers you the opportunity to undertake an international placement to expand the theoretical knowledge and skills developed in this program and apply knowledge and skills in an external and international context.
+Additionally, Bachelor of Mathematics (Advanced) students can enrol in international study which offers you the opportunity to undertake an international placement to expand the theoretical knowledge and skills developed in this program and apply knowledge and skills in an external and international context.